PieTw3lve/FlyLimit/README.md

 ### Reporting issues

-Should you have any suggestions or encounter a bug, we kindly request that you report it through [this](https://github.com/PieTw3lve/FlyLimit/issues).
-Your feedback is greatly appreciated.
+- If you encounter any issues with the plugin, please report them [here](https://github.com/PieTw3lve/FlyLimit/issues).